 • A person burns more calories while sleeping than while watching TV.

-• More than 2,000 left-handed people die every year due to a mistake in the operation of mechanisms designed for right-handed people.
+• Every year, more than two thousand left-handers die due to errors in the operation of mechanisms designed for right-handers.

-• It turns out that every three hundredth man has the opportunity to satisfy himself orally.
+• It turns out that every three hundred men have the opportunity to satisfy themselves orally.

 • A person uses 17 muscles when he smiles and 43 when he frowns.

-• By the age of 60, most people have lost half of their taste buds.
+• By age 60, most people have lost half of their taste buds.

-• As you know, humans are animals too.
-However, we are the only ones who can copulate face to face.
+• As you know, people are animals too.
+However, we are the only ones among them who can copulate face to face.

-• During a person's flight in an airplane, their hair growth rate doubles.
+• When a person flies on an airplane, the rate of hair growth doubles.

-• One percent of people can see infrared and one percent ultraviolet.
+• One percent of people can see infrared and one percent can see ultraviolet light.

 • If you are locked in a completely enclosed room, you will die from carbon dioxide poisoning, not from lack of air.